 The number of customers using image-based searches will go up exponentially in 2018.
 In fact, image and voice-activated searches may make up 50 percent of all searches by 2020, say some researchers.

 7. Same Day Delivery will Delight Customers

 Perfecting the last mile delivery is one of the most crucial aspects of eCommerce.
 You will agree with us once you read one of our previous posts: Perfecting Last Mile Delivery Process in eCommerce Logistics.
-As we go on to understand the vitality of logistics and delivery experiences, the concept of same day delivery is something to take note of.
+As we go on to understand the vitality of logistics and delivery experiences, the concept of same-day delivery is something to take note of.
 The feature comes with a promise to enhance the customer experience for eCommerce merchants manifolds.
 Imagine the delight of a user who orders a product and receives it the same day.
 This is as good as “buying it now”.
-This year, same day delivery is expected to emerge as one of the favourite features in online shopping.
+This year, same-day delivery is expected to emerge as one of the favorite features in online shopping.
 It will boost conversions for retailers on the other hand.

 This insight roundup gives you a great overview of the shifting sands of the retail landscape.
 Both brands and customers are well-advised to take a long, hard look at the future of retail if they hope to compete in the increasingly crowded retail sector.
 The times are changing; nowhere is this more evident than in the retail industry.